 Kambule Doctoral Award

-The Kambule Doctoral Award recognises and encourages excellence in research and writing by doctoral candidates at African universities, in any area of computational and statistical sciences, and whose work demonstrates excellence through technical rigour, significance of contribution, and a strong role in strengthening African machine learning.
-The Kambule Doctoral Award celebrates African research excellence: its recipients are those that uphold Thamsanqa Kambule’s legacy as a defender of learning, a seeker of knowledge, and activist for equality.
+The Kambule Doctoral Award, held in honour of one of South Africa’s greatest mathematician and teacher, Dr Thamsanqu W. Kambule, recognises excellence in research and writing by doctoral candidates at African universities, in any area of computational and statistical sciences, and whose work demonstrates excellence through technical rigour, significance of contribution, and a strong role in strengthening African machine learning.
+Its recipients are those that uphold Thamsanqa Kambule’s legacy as a defender of learning, a seeker of knowledge, and activist for equality.

 Maathai Impact Award

 The Maathai Impact Award is held in honour of Prof. Wangari Muta Maathai, Africa’s first female Nobel Laureate, globally for her contribution to democracy, peace, and sustainable development in Kenya as well as across the great African region.
 This Award recognises work by African innovators that shows impactful application of machine learning and artificial intelligence to positively impact Africa and her communities.
 This award reinforces the legacy of Wangari Maathai in acknowledging contributions – both intellectual as well as activism – at the intersection of technology and issues such as ecology, development, gender, and African cultures.

 This years’ Maathai Impact Award co-recipients are Zindi and VoteBot.

 Zindi hosts the largest community of African data scientists, working to solve the world’s most pressing challenges using machine learning and AI.
 Zindi connects data scientists with organisations, and provide a place to learn, connect, and find a job.
 Zindi aims to transform the African continent and showcase African data science talent to the world.